-Time to Make the Take Back the Internet
+Time to Take Back the Internet

 Ever wondered if and how you could access blocked websites at work or school?
 This article was inspired by Mark, who was devastated that his employer blocked The Onion.
 They went a step further and blocked proxy redirect sites that allow easy access to blocked sites too!
 When social networks, good reads, and stress relieving games get blocked how are we to survive our depressing desk-dining hour in the office?
 Here are some creative ways to enjoy the open Internet without interference from big brother.

 The top three VPNs and proxy redirect software programs are Hola Unblocker, HideMyAss, & ZenMate.
 Your choice depends on the level of encryption needed for yourself (or to bypass) and your budget.
 If your school or network admin blocked proxy redirect websites like Mark’s, you can skip to number 2.

 1. Using a Proxy Redirector or VPN Brower Plugin

 · Hola Unblocker (hola.org)

 · Hide My Ass (hidemyass.com)

 · Zenmate (zenmate.io)

 Hola Unblocker is completely free, and you can use it with almost any browser, or install a nifty browser plugin on Google Chrome or Mozilla Firefox.